Key Takeaways

 Real-World Example: What You Could Lose by Waiting

 Several factors influence the potential loss you could incur by waiting for interest rates to increase.
-The most significant of these factors include the type of annuity you buy and the interest crediting method the insurer uses to determine how interest is handled.
+The most significant factors include the type of annuity you buy and the interest crediting method the insurer uses to determine how interest is handled.

 Imagine you’re interested in a multi-year guaranteed annuity (MYGA) purchased with a lump-sum premium of $100,000 that guarantees a 2.4% interest rate for five years and would grow in value to $112,589.99 by maturity.